rhysd/actionlint/docs/checks.md

 convention, and reports invalid IDs as errors.

 <a id="ctx-spfunc-availability"></a>
-## Contexts and special functions availability
+## Availability of contexts and special functions

 Example input: